AltropInc/alt/doc/script/ParametricTypes.md

 A parametric type is the type that takes parameters to introduce a family of types – one for each possible combination of parameter values.
 For instance, an array is an parametric type with two parameters: element_type and length.
 An array of four integers is one of the array types in the family of the parametric array type, with a parameter value combination where element_type=int and length=4.
 There are many languages that support some version of parametric mechanism (or generic programming), but none supports true parametric polymorphism.

-An Alt parametric type is a true type.
+An ALT parametric type is a true type.
 It can be used as an abstract type for polymorphic variable declarations, wherein the type parameters may be left undetermined.
 A parametric type has its position in the type system's subtype hierarchy.
-This gives a whole new horizon of applications on generic programming to address many traditional unanswered questions in static parametric type systems, just to name a few:
+This gives a whole new horizon of applications on generic programming to address many traditional unanswered questions in static parametric type systems:

- * Can we consider an array of integers a subtype of an array of numeric numbers because an integer is a subtype of numeric number?
+ * Covariant subtyping - can we treat an array of integers a subtype of an array of numeric numbers because an integer is a subtype of numeric number?
- * Can we covariantly define the input interface in subtype?
- * Can we easily specify type dependency among input and output in an interface?
- * Can we override a parametric interface (make it virtual) in a subtype?
+ * Parametric interface override - can we override a parametric interface (make it virtual) in a subtype?

-Alt parametric types will have positive answers for these.
+ * Covariant input interfce - can we covariantly override the input interface of a member function in subtype?

 ### Parametric Type Declaration

-Since a parametric type is a type, we do not need any keyword such as generic or template to distinguish between a type and a parametric type, simply introduce parameters in a parametric type in a pair of parentheses prefixed with #:
+Since a parametric type is a type, we do not need any keyword such as generic or template to distinguish between a type and a parametric type, simply introduce parameters in a parametric type by a pair of parentheses prefixed with #:

 ```altscript
 class array #(type element_type: any; length: uint);